Biden, McCarthy meeting ends with no deal on debt ceiling

 "I felt we had a productive discussion.
 We don't have an agreement yet," McCarthy told reporters after an hour of talks with Biden in the Oval Office.
 He said their staffs would continue talks and added, "I believe we can still get there".

-Biden said he was "optimistic" they could make some progress.
+Biden said before the meeting started that he was "optimistic" they could make some progress.
 Both sides need a bipartisan agreement to "sell it" to their constituencies, he said, adding there may still be some disagreements.

-McCarthy, seated beside Biden in the Oval Office, said, "I think at the end of the day we can find common ground" but that differences remained.

 Treasury Secretary Janet Yellen on Monday offered a sobering reminder of how little time is left, saying the earliest estimated default date remains June 1 and that it is "highly likely" that Treasury will no longer be able to pay all government obligations by early June if the debt ceiling is not raised.